kishoresam12/SPARK-INVENTIVE-INTERN/README.md

 Learnt how to create a better ui/ux and also about the colour gradient.
 The class was about installing the figma application and also learnt about a couple tools of figma app.
 Today's class was about creating logo page and login page with the help of Illustrator and Figma applications.
+The class was about creating logo,login and signup pages in Figma application.Also learnt about a couple of tools.